Vesdii/FriendlyProgrammaticFunPolice/README.md

 ## How do I use it?
-	1. Download the latest release, and extract its contained folder to a desired installation destination, perhaps `%LocalAppData%`.
+1. Download the latest release, and extract its contents to a new folder in your desired installation destination, perhaps `%LocalAppData%`.
 1. Open `2FP.config` in a text editor.
 On each line after `Blacklist:` is a **process name** you want to block your access to, **every day** *except* the specified `Game Day`.
 Anything on a blacklist line after a space or tab is a comment.
 1. Create a shortcut to `2FP.exe`.
 1. Open Run with *Win + R* and enter *shell:startup*.
 1. Move the new shortcut into this folder, and now the program will run whenever you (and only you) login.

 See the prepackaged example config for a syntax guide.